The Mole (American TV series) season 2: Episode 6

-Pizza Chefs: Three players volunteered as those who hate to cook; naturally, they were given the cooking challenge.
-They had four hours to find 14 different pizza ingredients by going door to door in Barga, Tuscany and begging the townspeople, then baking three 12" pizzas for the rest of the team and delivering them to the church where they would be eating in four hours.
+Pizza Chefs: Three players volunteered as those who hate to cook; they were given the cooking challenge.
+They had four hours to find 14 pizza ingredients by going door to door in Barga, Tuscany and begging the townspeople, then must bake three 12" pizzas for the rest of the team and deliver them to the church, where they would be eating in four hours.
 Each ingredient had to be donated by a different person.
-It was also mentioned that these pizzas were to be the only food the players could eat that night. $20,000 was at stake, as well as food for dinner.
+These pizzas were to be the only food the players could eat that night. $20,000 was at stake, as well as food for dinner.

 Wine Delivery: The three players who love to cook, as well as the three who didn't care, had 1 hour, 45 minutes to ride two bikes in varying states of repair along an entirely uphill road.
-Players were able to switch out bike-riding roles as desired, with the other two members of their group following along in a van.
-At the midpoint, each team was given a bottle of wine to take to the church. $10,000 was awarded if both teams arrived, and $5,000 for each unharmed bottle of wine.
+Players were able to switch out bike-riding roles as desired, with the other two members of their group following in a van.
+At the midpoint, each team was given a bottle of wine to take to the church. $10,000 was awarded if both teams arrived, plus $5,000 for each unharmed bottle of wine.